gorgarp/TwitchTranslate/README.md

       ```

 ## Adding a Language
-1. **Check Supported Languages**
+1. **Confirmed Languages**
-    - The script currently supports the following languages:
+    - The script currently has been confirmed for the following languages:
       ```
       "en", "fr", "de", "es", "it", "nl", "sv", "pl", "pt", "ru", "zh", "ja", "ko", "ar", "tr", "da", "fi", "no", "cs", "el"
       ```
-      > **Note:** Any combination of the supported languages should work.
-Ex.
-ES to EN, JA to FR, etc
+      > **Note:** These have been tested, but it should work on any language pair found on [Helsinki-NLP on Hugging Face](https://huggingface.co/Helsinki-NLP).

-2. **Add Language to Supported List**
+2. **Add Language Pair to Exceptions List**
-    - To add a new language, ensure it is supported by MarianMT and Whisper models.
+    - If you find a language pair on Hugging Face that does not follow the standard format `Helsinki-NLP/opus-mt-{source_lang}-{target_lang}`, you need to add an exception.
-    - Update the `supported_languages` list in the script with the new language code.
+    - Update the `exceptions` dictionary in the script with the new language pair and the corresponding model name.
+(See [Exceptions Handling](#exceptions-handling))

 ## How It Works
 1. **Transcription**